Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 * Partitions of 16MB or less will have three sectors per FAT or less, therefore they can be used in MSX-DOS 1 mode.

-* Partitions up to 32MB will have a MSX-DOS 2 boot sector, partitions of 33MB and more will have a standard boot sector.
+* Partitions up to 32MB will have an MSX-DOS 2 boot sector, partitions of 33MB and more will have a standard boot sector.

 * To get an optimum cluster size, it is recommended to define the partition sizes as powers of two (that is: 1M, 2M, 4M, 8M, 16M or 32M for FAT12 partitions; 64M, 128M, 256M, 512M, 1G, 2G or 4G for FAT16 partitions).
-If this is not possible, it is better to select the partition size as slightly smaller than the closest power of two than slightly higher (that is, for example 31M is better than 33M).
+If this is not possible, it is better to select a partition size slightly smaller than the closest power of two rather than slightly larger (that is, for example 31M is better than 33M).

 Remember that Nextor can handle devices with FAT16 partitions and standard boot sectors; if you use a factory-partitioned device of 2GB or less you probably don't need to partition it, unless you want to create MSX-DOS 1 compatible partitions (4GB devices are usually shipped with a FAT32 partition, so you will need to partition it with FDISK anyway).

 When creating new partitions you can choose which one(s) will have the "active" flag set, thus being eligible for automatic mapping at boot time (see _[3.2.
-Booting Nextor](#32-booting-nextor)_); it is also possible change the flag on already existing partitions.
+Booting Nextor](#32-booting-nextor)_); it is also possible to change the flag on already existing partitions.

 The partitioning tool works in MSX-DOS 1 mode too.
 Note however that the tool will always allow you to create partitions larger than 16M, which are not compatible with MSX-DOS 1.

-**Note:** FDISK supports drivers loaded in RAM too, but the driver selection page will show a maximum of nine driver.
+**Note:** FDISK supports drivers loaded in RAM too, but the driver selection page will show a maximum of nine drivers.
 This means that if you install a lot of drivers in RAM the last ones installed won't be accessible for partitioning.

 ### 3.6.
 Extensions to BASIC